2023 Solar Incentives Guide for McAlester, OK - Tax Credits & Rebates

 I already have solar panels installed.
 Do I qualify for any incentives?

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your system, or any local McAlester solar installer, can help you learn more about what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Reaching out to the company that installed your solar system, or any local McAlester solar installer, can help you learn what incentives you can apply for.

-How much can I save annually on my electric bill if I install solar panels on my McAlester home?
+How much can I save on my electric bill annually if I add solar panels to my McAlester home?

-On average, McAlester homeowners who install solar panels save about $956.26 per year, or about $18,168.95 over 20 years after they make the switch.
+Generally, homeowners in McAlester who install solar panels save about $956.26 per year, or about $18,168.95 over 20 years after they make the switch.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.